Gender pay gap in sports: Boxing

 Despite organizations like USA Boxing donating over $100,000 for marketing and promotion to raise awareness and improve the reputation of amateur boxing at all levels and over $420,000 to build women's boxing programs nationally.
 The sport remains predominantly male-dominated.
 According to Claressa Shields' promoter, Dmitriy Salita, TV and streaming deals are 10 to 20 times more lucrative for male boxers than for their female counterparts.
 While male boxers can earn around $3 million per fight, top female fighters have only recently begun to earn seven figures per match, with many still making significantly less.

 Women in boxing have demonstrated their ability to sell out large arenas, as exemplified by Katie Taylor and Amanda Serrano.
 On October 15, 2022, Shields fought in London, winning by unanimous decision after a full 10 rounds on Britain's first all-female card, defeating Savannah Marshall in a sold-out arena.
 She continues to advocate for the fight of women's boxing, including equal pay, fight time, and television coverage.

+Mixed martial arts

+Reported entry-level contracts in the Ultimate Fighting Championship (UFC) have been comparable across genders, with base rates of $8,000 for Jake Lindsey in 2014 and $10,000 for Jocelyn Jones-Lybarger in 2015, who was signed under specific short-notice circumstances.
+UFC CEO Dana White asserts that the organization pays women on the same scale as men, a claim supported by disclosed payouts from events such as UFC 232.
+At that event, Cris Cyborg earned $500,000 in disclosed pay, matching the purses of the night's top male headliners, Jon Jones and Alexander Gustafsson.